COVID-19 Impact: Changing the “Typical Office” for the Energy Utility Industry

 Can my vendors support me in this new world?

 This is an increasingly common question for Xtensible and one you may want to ask your vendors.
 I find myself reminding our current and prospective clients that working remotely has long been the norm for Xtensible.
-Our headquarters are in Marlborough, Massachusetts at our parent company, Doble Engineering Company, but all Xtensible consultants work from home-based offices.
-Our parent company, Doble, provides a secure infrastructure needed to provide for remote engagement (e.g., Microsoft Teams, networking, etc.) online training, consulting services, as well as product and solution development.
+All Xtensible consultants work from home-based offices.
+We have a secure infrastructure needed to provide for remote engagement online training, and consulting services.

 The key take away is that there is a new norm and we encourage you to ensure your teams can design, operate, deliver and maintain in the new norm along with the right vendor support.
-Doble and the Xtensible team are here to help with the state-of the-art tools needed for reliable, accurate measurements and the digital infrastructure for the future.
+The Xtensible team is here to help with the state-of the-art tools needed for reliable, accurate measurements and the digital infrastructure for the future.

 Stay calm.
 Stay safe.Back To Blog